bsteves/DataManagementClass/module7.md

 Module 7: Split, Apply, Combine
 ====================

-I originally developed this module useing the "plyr" package.
+I originally developed this module using the "plyr" package.
 However, in early 2014 the "dplyr" was released and I think it is much easier to understand and it also happens to be much faster.
 Both packages were written by Hadley Wickham and you are welcome to explore the older plyr package on your own.
 Here is a paper in the Journal of Statistical Software where the plyr package was introduced.

 http://www.jstatsoft.org/v40/i01/paper